 The men and women who serve in the United States armed forces deserve the utmost respect.
 However, they have not been treated equally under the law, particularly when it comes to their ability to file medical malpractice lawsuits.
-At Mancini & Associates, our California medical malpractice attorneys want to discuss a recent federal law change that will allow military service personnel to receive compensation if they have been harmed due to a medical error made by military healthcare professionals.
+At Mancini & Associates, our California medical malpractice lawyers want to discuss a recent federal law change that will allow military service personnel to receive compensation if they have been harmed due to a medical error made by military healthcare professionals.

 For nearly 70 years, something called the Feres Doctrine has prevented military service members from filing medical malpractice lawsuits against negligent or careless military healthcare professionals.
 This has severely harmed the men and women who bravely serve this country, only to be injured due to a medical mistake.

 Army Sgt.
 First Class Richard Stayskal knows about the Feres Doctrine all too well.
 In 2017, he was diagnosed with terminal lung cancer by a civilian doctor that his medical doctor had previously failed to diagnose.
 On top of learning he had a terminal illness, he then learned that he could not seek damages from the doctor who missed the original diagnosis.